 The Little Girl on the Ice Floe is Adélaïde Bon’s poised and powerful personal account of the devastating consequences of childhood rape.
 The Paris-based writer and actor, who recently featured in ABC’s Foreign Correspondent report on #MeToo in France, examines the aftermath of her attack at the age of nine and how, 25 years later, she confronted the stranger who destroyed her life.
-Adélaïde speaks to ABC’s Annabel Crabb about channeling this devastating experience into a bestselling debut.
+Adélaïde speaks to ABC’s Annabel Crabb about channeling this devastating experience into a bestselling book.

 Find out more about Adélaïde Bon: